anushka-cseatmnc/Iris-Data-Analysis/README.md

 ## Dataset

 The Iris dataset is a classic dataset provided by **scikit-learn**.
-It consists of 150 samples, each with 4 features and a corresponding label (species).
+It consists of 150 samples, each with 4 features and a corresponding label ().

 ## Steps to Run
+species
 1. Clone the repository:
    ```bash
    git clone https://github.com/anushka-cseatmnc/iris-species-classification.git